 Just as in Luke’s time, people need to hear “an orderly account” of what God is doing in other areas.
 Everyone has stories of what God is doing in his or her life, and it both glorifies Him and encourages the body when we share those stories with others.

-As assistant communications and media relations officer, I (Brian) will write articles that help SIM share its vision, values, and work to a local, national, and worldwide audience.
-Largely working as a journalist, I will gather and publish stories about South Africa’s peoples, their hopes and needs, and the projects and missionaries seeking to help them, as well stories about South Africans becoming missionaries to other peoples.
-God’s work for me will also include helping other missionaries tell their own stories by editing their submissions to SIM publications and by serving on the Communications Committee.
+That’s why I (Brian) serve Christ as a media coordinator for SIM’s Southern Africa Service Centre, which provides administrative services to missionaries in ten fields*.
+I gather and publish stories about Southern African people, their hopes and needs, and the projects and missionaries seeking to help them, as well as stories about South Africans serving as missionaries to other peoples.
+Sometimes, I interview people and write their stories, and other times, I help missionaries tell their own stories by editing their submissions to SIM publications.

 Most of my work is done remotely from an office in our home, but I also travel to visit missionaries serving throughout Southern Africa.
 A Canadian colleague has also served in this role but is on home assignment.
 We will work together, each of us best utilizing our strengths, once she and her family return to Johannesburg.

 As a stateside missionary, I also meet with people and churches to encourage them to participate in missionary work, whether directly or by supporting others through prayer, financial contributions, practical help, and encouragement.
 Additionally, part of each day includes continued study in such subjects as Bible, missions, professional skills, history, culture, language.

 * The SASC provides services to workers in Angola 🇦🇴, Botswana 🇧🇼, Madagascar 🇲🇬, Malawi 🇲🇼, Mauritius 🇲🇺, Mozambique 🇲🇿, Namibia 🇳🇦, Réunion 🇷🇪, Zambia 🇿🇲, and Zimbabwe 🇿🇼.